ayeshapk/groupbuy/README.md

 # Description

-New wedding site with type script support running on next.js / react.js
+New Groupby with type script support running on next.js / react.js

 # Set up